popham/djbehave/README.md

         LoadFixtures('user/oauth').trigger(context.config)
 ```

-Behave executes tag hooks in the order that they're encountered, so under the above hooks I can flush the database and load `user/oauth` fixtures with the following Gherkin:
+The `before_all` hook provides the test server resource for all tests to access.
+Consider the following Gherkin:

 ```
 Feature: Inactive Oauth User Interaction